 PTA*H150 PT Interventions I 4 credits

+Pre-requisites: PTA*H120, PTA*H125, and PTA*H130 with a grade of “C” or higher.
+Corequisites: PTA*H145 and PTA*H155.
 This course uses a case study approach to enhance problem solving skills and provide integration of various patient examination, goal setting, and intervention techniques within the scope of physical therapist assistant practice.
 Topics covered include foundational PT skills of goniometric and muscle strength assessment and exercise prescription.
 The student will achieve competency in the following patient care techniques: data collection skills, exercise prescription, communication and documentation skills including appropriate billing, and patient safety.
 Manual muscle testing and goniometric measurement of joint range of motion will be incorporated into laboratory exercises.
 Professionalism, verbal and written communication skills, and ethics are considered throughout.

 PTA*H155 Pathology for the PTA I 3 credits

-Prerequisites: PTA*H120, PTA*H125, PTA*H130 with a grade of “C” or higher.; Corequisite: PTA*H145, PTA*H150.
+Prerequisites: PTA*H120, PTA*H125, PTA*H130 with a grade of “C” or higher; Corequisite: PTA*H145, PTA*H150.
 This is the first course of a two-course pathology sequence designed to provide the physical therapist assistant student with the knowledge of human pathology of selected body systems including implications for patient management.
 Topics covered are inflammation, immune responses, hepatic, pancreatic and biliary diseases, and specific diseases of the endocrine, cardiac, GI, and respiratory systems.
 This is a foundational course as it promotes an understanding of the disease processes, and it guides the student in application and analysis of medical pathology in patient care.
 Emphasis is placed on the relationship of medical presentation signs/symptoms and its implication on physical therapy treatment.

 PTA*H251 PT Interventions II 3 credits